Onyx-Protocol/Onyx/docs/1.3/txvm.md

 # Runlimit

 The VM is initialized with a set runlimit.
 Each instruction reduces that number.
-When that
+If the runlimit goes below zero while the program counter is less than the length of the program, execution fails.

-1. Each instruction has a fixed cost of 1.
+1. Each instruction costs `1`.
-2. Each instruction that pushes an item to any stack, including as the result of an operation (such as `add`, `cat`, `merge`, or ), costs an amount based on the type and size of that data:
+2. Each instruction that pushes an item to the data stack, including as the result of an operation (such as `add`, `cat`, `merge`, `field`, and `untuple`), costs an amount based on the type and size of that data:
-  1. Each string that is pushed to the stack costs `1 + len`, where length is the length of that string in bytes.
+  1. Each string that is pushed to the stack costs `1 + len`, where `len` is the length of that string in bytes.
   2. Each number that is pushed to the stack costs `1`.
-  3. Each tuple that is pushed to the stack costs `1` plus what it would cost to push all of the items in the tuple to the stack.
+  3. Each tuple that is pushed to the stack costs `1 + len`, where `len` is the length of that tuple.
+3. Each instruction that pushes an item to any stack other than the data or alt stack costs `256` for each item so pushed.
-3. Each `checksig` and `pointmul` operation costs `1024`.
-[TBD: estimate the actual cost of these operations relative to the other operations].
+4. Each `checksig` and `pointmul` instruction costs `1024`.
+[TBD: estimate the actual cost of these instruction relative to the other instructions].
+5. Each `roll`, `bury`, or `reverse` instruction costs `n`, where `n` is the `n` argument to that operation.

 # Operations